Did you know that Parc des Sommets offers a 40% discount for your school outings?

 Trailhead: parking P7 (45.277568, -72.644020)

 Itinerary: From the parking area, take the trail Colorée (C6) to the junction with Panorama (M51).
 Follow M51 until you reach the Mont Spruce summit, you will find a magnificent panorama and some picnic tables where you can enjoy a snack.
-Take the Connexion (M77) to the junction with Escarpé(M52) which will join un second summit, Brome mount.
-Continue your way with Grande douce (M21) and Hollywood (M29).
+Take the Deconnexion to the junction with Escarpé(M52) which will join un second summit, Brome mount.
+Continue your way with the Grande douce (21), the Monte en Bas (28) and then the Hollywood (M29).
 At the junction with Divine (C14), follow C14 which will join a third summit, Horizon mount.
 Then continue on the C14 to join Entrecôte (M30) to reach Stade Olympique (M31).
 By following M31 who will join another summit, Bernard mount.
 You can reach the P7 parking lot with Coureur des Bois (M50) and C6.